"

 Several weeks before the beginning of each term, the Administrative Assistant sends instructors an email about preparing and submitting course outlines – including information about formatting and deadlines.

 In Fall 2023, McMaster University introduced a new online system (Simple Syllabus) for posting and distributing course outlines.
-The MacPherson Institute has provided detailed instructions about this system on their website
+The MacPherson Institute has provided detailed instructions about Simple Syllabus and the Course Outline Portal on their website.
+This online system is optional so check in with your department/school to confirm if Simple Syllabus is being used.
+However, instructors must use Simple Syllabus or the template provided by their department or program.

 Important Dates